vistadataproject/vistadataproject.github.io/demo2/wdPatient.md

 ## Day 1 - 21st of November

-The one Workload record says that a provider, Clyde Jensen, performed a C&P EXAM.
-Note that the standard _CPT_ code, _DISABILITY EXAMINATION_, is less precise ...
+The one Workload record describes the work performed by provider Clyde Jensen.
+Work is defined using both VA-proprietary Decision Support System (DSS) codes and an industry-standard CPT code.
+In this case, the two DSSs - Psychiatry/C&P Exam - represent a more precise description than the single CPT - _Disability Examination_. _Sent to NPCD_ means the work load description was sent to the National Patient Care Database in Austin.

 ![](images/Frank_WorkDetails_21Nov.png)

-Note that _Sent to NPCD_ means the work load description was sent to the National Patient Care Database in Austin.

-One document, a C&P was entered (transcribed) 3 days later and signed even later ...
+One document, a C&P was entered (transcribed) 3 days later ...

 ![](images/Frank_Document-11-24.png)

 ## Day 2 - 25th of November

-This was a busy day ...
+This was a busy day with five Workload records.
+Two are green, the color of _Medicine and Primary Care Services_, two red, signifying _Ancillary and General Support Services_ and Optometry is yellow, the color of _Surgical Services_ ...

 ![](images/Frank_Workload_Details_25th.png)

 ## 25th and 28th have X RAYs